 A complication of superficial thrombophlebitis is a condition called

 (DVT).
 This is a blood clot in the deeper veins that causes obstruction of blood flow.
 This can lead to

 In most cases, superficial thrombophlebitis goes away on its own after a few weeks.
-Treatment can be done at home with the following: Oral or topical nonsteroidal anti-inflammatory drugs (NSAIDs)ExerciseCompression stockingsWarm compress on the inflamed veinElevation
+Treatment can be done at home with the following: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofenExerciseCompression stockingsWarm compress on the inflamed veinElevation

 In some cases, the following treatment may be needed: Blood thinning medicationProcedures to remove the blood clot